 Using Olive Oil in Garden

 Olive oil could be helpful for your plants as it protects them from stubborn pests and provides essential vitamins like Vitamin E, which increases the plant’s survival in cold weather.

 1. Clean Plant Leaves

-Take 4-5 drops of olive oil in a damp cotton cloth and wipe the leaves—it will gently lift off the dirt and debris while leaving a layer of shine!
-Do make sure that you are not leaving the plants in the sun after doing this.
+Take 3-4 wee bit drops of olive oil on a damp cotton cloth and wipe the leaves—it will gently lift off the dirt and debris while leaving a layer of shine!
+Ensure you are not leaving the plants in the sun after doing this.
 Otherwise, it will burn the foliage.
 Also, you may need to wipe off the leaves again with just a clean cloth to remove the layer of oil (if it sticks).

-Cleaning the leaves with olive oil also helps to get rid of scale insects.
+Cleaning the leaves with olive oil also helps eliminate scale insects.
 You can do this once or twice a month.

 2. Eliminates Leaf Miner